nus-mmsys/QUETRA/README.md

 This repository/directory contains the data and scripts used to produce the figures and results from the paper:

-Praveen Yadav, Arash Shafiei, Wei Tsang Ooi, **QUETRA: A Queuing Theory Approach to DASH Rate Adaptation**, In Proceedings of ACM Multimedia 2017, Mountain View, CA, 23-27 October, 2017.
+Praveen Kumar Yadav, Arash Shafiei, Wei Tsang Ooi, **QUETRA: A Queuing Theory Approach to DASH Rate Adaptation**, In Proceedings of ACM Multimedia 2017, Mountain View, CA, 23-27 October, 2017.

 # Content